 If you are physically able to, start gathering information at the scene.
 This evidence can be invaluable for your case.
 Use your phone to take photos and videos of everything: the positions of the vehicles, the damage to all cars involved, skid marks on the road, traffic signs, and any visible injuries.
 Be sure to get the truck driver’s name, contact information, insurance details, and the name of their trucking company.
 If there were any witnesses, ask for their names and phone numbers.
 Their accounts can provide an unbiased perspective of what happened.
 Finally, get the responding police officer’s name and badge number, and ask how you can obtain a copy of the official accident report.

-Know When to Call an Attorney
+When Should You Call an Attorney?

 It’s important to hire a truck accident lawyer quickly after an accident happens.
 Trucking companies and their insurance providers have teams of investigators and lawyers who start working immediately to protect their interests.
 They might try to get you to make a recorded statement or offer a quick, lowball settlement before you understand the full extent of your injuries and damages.
 An experienced attorney can protect your rights and conduct their own investigation into the accident.
 They can work to preserve crucial evidence, like the truck’s black box data and the driver’s logbooks, before the trucking company has a chance to hide or destroy it.
 Don’t wait to get legal advice; contact our office to ensure your case is in good hands from the start.